Bryan-Az/Adv-Keras-NNs/Part1/README.md

 # [Part 1] Regularization A/B and Data Augmentation
-In this section, regularizations will be A/B tested in the Tabular Model directory.
+In this section, regularizations is A/B tested in the Tabular Model directory.

 >  Regularizations compared: L1/L2, Dropout, Earlystop, Montecarlo dropout, Various Initializations, Batch Norm, specified differently for each notebook.